 Day 3: Exploring St. Thomas

 You can either fly or take the ferry to St. Thomas from St. Croix, depending on your budget and your preference.
 The Ferry takes about 2 hours and can be very wavy, while the airplane ride is about 30 minutes.
-The difference in price is $60 (Ferry) to $100 (flight).
+The difference in price is $60 for the Ferry compared to $100 for a flight.

-Once in St. Thomas I recommend to take a viewpoint tour from the airport that takes you to the best spots in the islands.
+Once in St. Thomas I recommend to take a viewpoint tour from the airport that easily takes you to the top things to do in St. Thomas.
 We visited the Mountain Top Bar where you must try the signature banana daiquiri, about 5 viewpoints, Magens Bay Beach, Coki Beach, and Sapphire beach.
 The tour does not include time at the beaches, you only stop to take a photo.
 We paid $30 per person and it took about 2.5 hours.
 We requested to add some of the beaches, so make sure to let your driver know you would like to stop there for photos.

 After your tour, check in at your hotel and then head towards Charlotte Amalie.
 Here make sure to visit the Oldest Synagogue in the US, visit the Government House, and to climb the 99 steps landmark.
 These unique stairs were built out of ship-ballast brick during Danish colonial times and from above your will get fantastic view of St. Thomas.